ClementTsang/pdf2htmlEX_docker/README.md

 This repo puts pdf2htmlEX into a Docker container.
 Forked as it was last updated about 4 years ago and on ran an old version; this should run the most recent version and installs MS's non-free fonts which I needed for my use case.

-## How to use this docker containter to convert a PDF file to an HTML File
+## How to use this Docker container to convert a PDF file to an HTML File
 Suppose you have a PDF file ~/pdf/test.pdf, simply running

 ```bash